fstark/comcol/README.md

 Putting part of this on the Web is going to be an interesting challenge.

-We do live in interesting times...
+We do live in interesting times..../build.sh && docker run -p 8080:8080 comcol:latest